Fact-checked by the CapitalLendingNews editorial team

 - Picked up two additional nursing shifts per month: $134/month after taxes

-The Consumer Financial Protection Bureau’s budgeting tools recommend identifying fixed, variable, and discretionary expenses separately before committing to a repayment plan — a step this borrower completed before month one.
+The Consumer Financial Protection Bureau’s budgeting tools recommend identifying fixed, variable, and discretionary expenses separately before committing to a repayment plan.
+That step came before month one.

 Building a Minimal Emergency Fund First

-Before accelerating debt payments, the nurse held back $1,200 — roughly one month of essential expenses — in a high-yield savings account.
-This is a critical step.
-Without a buffer, a single unexpected car repair or medical copay can derail the entire plan and force new credit card use.
+Before accelerating debt payments, the nurse held back $1,200, roughly one month of essential expenses, in a high-yield savings account.
+This step is not optional.
+Without a buffer, a single unexpected car repair or medical copay can derail the entire plan and force new credit card use, effectively resetting months of progress.
 For guidance on building that cushion on a tight income, see our article on how to build an emergency fund when you live paycheck to paycheck.

 How Did the Debt Avalanche Strategy Affect Credit Score?

-The credit bureaus — Equifax, Experian, and TransUnion — all reflect utilization changes within one to two billing cycles of updated balance reporting.
-The borrower did not close the paid-off card accounts, preserving the available credit limit and keeping utilization artificially lower during payoff of the remaining balances.
+The credit bureaus, Equifax, Experian, and TransUnion, all reflect utilization changes within one to two billing cycles of updated balance reporting.
+The borrower did not close the paid-off card accounts, preserving the available credit limit and keeping utilization lower during payoff of the remaining balances.

 Final Credit Score Outcome